kkrruumm/void-install-script/README.md

 Inside of the main() function, you're free to add any commands you'd like to be executed, and you can access all variables set by the primary install script.

+If the module script requires a certain value that may or may not be set by the user, you may check if this variable is set at the top of the module file, and return 1 if it is not.
+If a module returns 1, it will not be shown in the modules menu.
+The esync module is an example of this as it requires a username in order to function.

 That's it!